joomla-x/joomla-pythagoras/docs/event.md

  * If you specify a priority for an Event,
  * then you must specify the priority for all Events.
  *
- * It is good pracctice to do so, it will avoid to register the listener
+ * It is good practice to do so, since it will avoid to register the listener
  * to "useless" events and by consequence save a bit of memory.
  */
 $dispatcher->addListener(
     new ContentListener,
     array('onBeforeContentSave' => Priority::NORMAL)
 );
 ```